OctopusDeploy/docs/docs/deployment-examples/docker-containers/docker-run-with-networking.md

 ![](images/5865824.png)

 :::hint
-**Creating releases based on Docker Images**
+**Creating releases based on Docker images**
 When creating a release, the Octopus Server will query the Docker registry to retrieve the list of tags for the image selected in the run steps.
 The tags are then parsed to a Semantic Version where tags that cannot be parsed will be excluded.
 You will be given the option to select the version of the container that will be used in the deployment.

 Note that "latest" in Octopus is the "highest" [Semantic Version](http://semver.org/) and not the image tagged with "latest".
 :::

-## Deploying a Release of Our Docker Project {#Dockerrunwithnetworking-DeployingaReleaseofourDockerProject}
+## Deploying a release of our Docker project {#Dockerrunwithnetworking-DeployingaReleaseofourDockerProject}

 Looking at the results of a deployment you will see some logging indicating the work being performed.